Gray wolf population by country: Arizona and New Mexico

 The wolf was extirpated from Mexico in the 1970s, when the U.S. and Mexican governments cooperated to capture all remaining wild Mexican wolves and initiate a captive-breeding program in an attempt to save the local subspecies.
 The Mexican Wolf was reintroduced into the Apache-Sitgreaves National Forest in Arizona in 1998 as part of a captive breeding program.
 There were at least 42 wild Mexican wolves in the southwest United States in 2008.
 In 2014, there were around 83 Mexican wolves in the wild.
 In 2021, there were an estimated 196 wolves in the wild, distributed across western New Mexico and eastern Arizona.
-As of March 2025, there were at least 286 Mexican wolves across New Mexico and Arizona.
+As of March 2026, there were at least 319 Mexican wolves across New Mexico and Arizona, representing 10 years of continued population growth.

 On 27 October 2014, a collared wolf-like canid was seen in north of Grand Canyon, and in November 2014, the same animal was videoed.
 It was later confirmed to be a northwestern wolf from the Northern Rocky Mountains on 21 November 2014.
 On 28 December 2014, it was shot dead in southwestern Utah near the Arizona border.